Viral haemorrhagic fevers

 Case-fatality rates vary greatly:

-• LF has a case-fatality rate of 1 per cent of infected cases but 25 per cent of hospitalised cases.
+• LF has a case-fatality rate of 1 per cent of infected cases but 15 per cent of hospitalised cases with severe disease1

 Diagnosis

-The department and the Victorian Infectious Diseases Reference Laboratory should be consulted before the collection and transport of any clinical specimens from suspected VHF patients for diagnostic testing.
+The Department of Health and Victorian Infectious Diseases Reference Laboratory must be consulted for advice and testing approval before the collection and transport of any clinical specimens for diagnostic testing of suspected VHFs.

-Diagnosis is typically made using specific polymerase chain reaction (PCR) tests, supported by viral isolation and serology.
-Appropriate specimens are:
+Diagnosis is usually made using polymerase chain reaction (PCR) tests, supported by viral isolation and serology.
+For serology, acute and convalescent samples should be collected.

 Incubation period of viral haemorrhagic fevers

-The incubation period varies according to the causative agent:
+The incubation period varies according to the causative agent and disease:

 Public health significance and occurrence of viral haemorrhagic fevers